 The PDD (version 01 of 20 December 2005) /1/ submitted by Quimvale and Gas Natural and EcoSecurities, were assessed by DNV.
 Further background documents regarding the boiler's remaining lifetime, fuel prices and the baseline data were consulted by DNV /3/.
 A revised version of the PDD /2/ dated 14 April 2006 was submitted to address DNV's initial validation findings and was reviewed by DNV.
+Following the Brazilian DNA' requests for changes to the Project Design Document, a revised version has been sent in on 29th of September 2006.

-The following changes have been made between the two PDD versions:
+The following changes have been made between the PDD version published for the 30 days stakeholder comments period and the one submitted for registration:

-- Elaboration of the additionality discussion to increase clarity - Reference to Brazil's environmental legislation - Adjustment to latest methodology version - Adjustment of net calorific value (NCV) for natural gas and thus re-calculation of project emissions and emission reductions.
+- Clarifications on project participant's name - Elaboration of the additionality discussion to increase transparency - Reference to Brazil's environmental legislation - Adjustment to latest methodology version - Editing of energy units - Adjustment of net calorific value (NCV) for natural gas and thus re-calculation of project emissions and emission reductions.